TheChernoCommunity/UmikoBot/README.md

 ## 🙋‍♂️ Contributing

 So you want to contribute?
 Awesome!
 Let's get you going.
-For starters, know that Umiko uses the **[QDiscord API](https://github.com/Gaztin/QDiscord)** to interface with Discord.
+For starters, know that Umiko uses **[QDiscord](https://github.com/Gaztin/QDiscord)** to interface with the Discord API.
 This is already in the repo as a submodule, so you don't need to worry much.

 There are some prerequisites to the whole setup and build process after you're done forking and cloning (checkout Git 101 under **[Help and FAQ](#-help-and-faq)** if you're unfamiliar with the whole process), so let's start with those: